Want to find the best coffee for Moka pot? Check out our review of top coffees and a buying guide so you can make your perfect cup of joe.

 As with roast levels, the origin is always up to you.
 Each region and country has its own specific tastes and profiles.

-And blends of those countries or regions will result in fun and interesting combinations of flavors.
+Blends of those countries or regions will result in fun and interesting combinations of flavors.

 For example, I prefer Guatemalan coffees for their chocolatey and smooth flavor.
 But I also like them blended with African coffees, which are brighter and taste more like pink lemonade.